ml6team/fondant-usecase-filter-creative-commons/README.md

 dataset contains more than 25 million images with a creative commons license, extracted from CommonCrawl.

+You can either use the [notebook](./src/notebook.ipynb) to interactively build the pipeline, or follow along with the README below to use the CLI.

 ### Pipeline overview

 The primary goal of this sample is to showcase how you can use a Fondant pipeline and reusable